jmesyou/luna/src/README.md

-# Mune programming language, implemented in lua
+# Luna programming language, implemented in lua

 Creators : Jack You, Darren Mei

 Building:
 	Run the make.sh script
-	outputs mune.exe in the current directory
+	outputs luna.exe in the current directory

 Installation:
 	On Windows: